-The Environmental Health Laboratory Fellowship Program is at capacity for the 2017 cycle and APHL is not currently accepting applications for this program.
+The Environmental Health Laboratory Fellowship Program is not currently accepting applications for this program.
+APHL plans to start recruiting in late 2020/early 2021.

 The program is a one-year full-time working fellowship for bachelor's- or master's-degree level scientists, with the option for a second year providing available funding.
 Fellows are placed in local and state public health laboratories throughout the US to receive training in bench-level laboratory skills and methods and assist with high-priority environmental health testing, surveillance, and exposure assessment.
 Fellows will gain an understanding of the public health laboratory system and how it relates to environmental health, exposure reduction, surveillance and intervention.
 Once in their host laboratories, fellows are supervised by an experienced mentor and work on bench-level projects proposed by the host laboratory.
 Fellows may have opportunities to collaborate with federal (CDC) public health laboratories.
 In addition to laboratory-specific work, fellows participate in distance-based training and learning activities to achieve proficiency in select public health laboratory